rohith-bandi/evault_blockchain/README.md

 ```

-- Sometimes the link may not work in some devices for that you have to open the link in other devices and copy the script .
-Then run the script in your device .
+- Sometimes the link may not work in some devices .
+So you have to open the link in other devices and copy the script and then run the script in your device .
 For running script file :

 ```bash
   chmod +x filename.sh